rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 Examples of such transformations include:

-- Caching data from RAM into CPU registers.
+- caching data from RAM into CPU registers,
-- Eliminating unused loads and unobservable stores.
+- eliminating unused loads and unobservable stores,
-- Merging neighboring stores with each other.
+- merging neighboring stores with each other,
-- Only updating the part of an over-written struct that has actually changed.
+- only updating the part of an over-written struct that has actually changed.

 Although these optimizations are most of the time correct and useful, there are some situations where they are inappropriate, including but not limited to: